 -Wholesome Organic lollipops.
 These don’t have artificial dyes, or the brown rice syrup (which contains arsenic) that other brands such as Yum Earth Pops do.
 Amazon affiliate link: https://amzn.to/3nXHxpL

 -Hershey’s Organic mini chocolate bars.
-As I mentioned, chocolate lead, but if you’re lookin for this kind of classic treat, at least it’s organic and has minimal ingredients (but contains dairy).
+As I mentioned, chocolate has lead, but if you’re looking for this kind of classic treat, at least it’s organic and has minimal ingredients (but contains dairy).
 Amazon Associates link: https://amzn.to/3eWywMr

 You can even get unique:

 For more snacks and treats, I have a much more thorough blog about options here.

 And here is another blog similar to this one (written after mine).

 3. IDEAS FOR PARTY FOODS